afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 1. __Get badged__ - Add a nifty badge to your repo's README.
 2. __Configure PR comments__ - Inform collaborators of changes to test coverage to consider before merging.
-2. __Set up pass/fail checks__ - Block merging unless coverage thresholds you define are met.
+3. __Set up pass/fail checks__ - Block merging unless coverage thresholds you define are met.

+<mark>4. __Explore more complex scenarios__ - Leverage the Ruby Orb's built-in parallelism feature on larger projects, or configure your project to process coverage results from multiple test suites.</mark>

 Start with the Coveralls docs here.